Skip to Content

 Public GitHub repoAny public repo by URL.None.

 Sources drive three things: the initial import, ongoing Gap Analysis drift detection, and optional Generate from code.
-See Editing for more details.
+See The Jolli Agent for how Gap Analysis reads them.

 The two-layer model

-Sources live at the workspace level, not per-Space.
+Sources live at the organization level, not per-Space.
 One connected Source can feed any number of Spaces.

-1. Workspace Sources - managed at Settings → Sources.
+1. Organization Sources - managed at Settings → Sources.
 A GitHub App installation is one row at this level.

-2. Space Sources - each Space picks which workspace Sources it consumes from Space Settings → Sources.
+2. Space Sources - each Space picks which organization Sources it consumes, under Space Settings → Automation.

 Connect once; link from any Space.